-Turn the MENU or MENU/SEL knob to Decline and press the MENU or MENU/SEL knob.
+Turn the MENU or MENU/SEL knob to "Decline" and press the MENU or MENU/SEL knob to decline the call.

 Call Waiting

 Call waiting must be supported on the Bluetooth phone and enabled by the wireless service carrier to work.